 Analysis paralysis... sound familiar?
-I know when I was first starting my practice, the only thing in the world that I wanted was a clear checklist that would help in guiding me towards everything I needed to get started.
+I know when I was first starting my cash based physical therapy private practice, the only thing in the world that I wanted was a clear checklist that would help in guiding me towards everything I needed to get started.
 I had to search high and low to find help because I wasn't even sure where to begin looking.
 When I finally found it, I was off to the races.

 This blog post is going to be an overview of all the things to complete and consider in just getting yourself off the ground.
 If you'd like the whole checklist & a few tips on marketing, click here to download my free eBook, "So You Want To Start A Solo Practice."